Free-Geek/HTML-CSS/README.md

 The `div` tag is very important to designing a website even though it doesn't really DO anything. `div` stands for "division" and is just a way for us to group content together and divide it from other content.
 It's often assigned a *class* name that can be used by CSS to apply a certain type of decoration or *style*.
 This might seem a little confusing now, but should make sense when we get to CSS.

 We'll make a `div` with the class name `container` that wraps around all of the content in the body.
-Right now out index.html file should look something like this:
+Right now our index.html file should look something like this:

 ```HTML
 <!-- index.html -->